ironkayman/RebisTheory/rebis_theory.md

 - [Celestial Vortex](https://wiki.spiralknights.com/Celestial_Vortex) and [Arcana](https://wiki.spiralknights.com/Arcana) are a few instances of elemental damage in Spiral Order's history.
 - [Celestial Shield](https://wiki.spiralknights.com/Celestial_Shield) being one of a few shields combining shadow damage and piercing defenses.
 Herein shadow damage is associated with cold - `Cradle's equinox inspired the dual nature of this specialist shield, which protects against the dazzling light of day and the chill of the night in equal measure`, - Similar to [Winter Grave](https://wiki.spiralknights.com/Winter_Grave)

 This would mean that Sun Steel is ever-present as Shadow Steel, which is likely forged in the Underworld, despite being made of [Celestial Ore](https://wiki.spiralknights.com/Celestial_Ore), with heavens referred there being an unknown third realm: `An extremely rare metal of great power said to be from the heavens above`.
-The celestial naming was repeated at least twice - in relation to Isorians and Valkyries.
+The celestial naming scheme was repeated at least twice - in relation to Isorians and Valkyries.

-Also, although addressed earlier, - if Spiral Order did emerge on Cradle, Cradle or composing it planets must had to be far more advanced, at least same as the devices/gear of the celestials.
+Although addressed earlier, - if Spiral Order did arrive or emerge on Cradle, Cradle or composing it planets must had to be far more advanced, at least same as the devices/gear of the celestials.
 Ancient structures are preserved as proven by presence of Scarlet Fortress and Tortodrones.
 The lack of knowledge of Spiral HQ side of the shadow damage, as it is was only present on Cradle in most powerful form, but, that would suggest, if the dragons were present outside of Cradle, Isorians would discover shadow damage on their own.
 A valid suggestion would also fit, is only some sub-specie of dragons was present on Isora, one that is not associated with frenzy/shadow, for Spiral Order to extract its scales in the Azure set, which could be part of the Spiral Order, as its crest is [given in the Hall of Heroes](https://wiki.spiralknights.com/Azure_Guardian_Crest#Azure_Guardian_Crest), and reaffirming universal presence of materials used to craft mentioned above items.

 Based on that knowledge, we lean to a conclusion of Isorians being an extraterrestrial to Cradle specie.
 It does not have technology more advanced than of Almire or of gremlins found on Cradle, apart from the event of the [Iron Hulk](https://wiki.spiralknights.com/Ghosts_in_the_Machine).
 Cradle is not Isorian homeworld, but its inhabitants have similar myths to Isorian culture.
 On Isora there were dragons of rage, demons, mythical personification of Death and Oni within mountains, associated with powers of storms - but they remain as myths.

 From Isora interstellar expansion of Isorians began, at some point arriving to Cradle, as seen in case of the [Iron Hulk](https://wiki.spiralknights.com/Ghosts_in_the_Machine).
 If celestial gear is considered, the technology of those times was advanced enough to allow existence of starships, similar to Skylark.